bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 }
 export default App;
 ```
-Right now, we use `useContext` hook and wrap our Context, where the value is a value passed from the Provider (our index).
+Right now, we use `useContext` Hook and wrap our Context, where the value is a value passed from the Provider (our index).
 Let's assign in to user variable.
 ```
 import React, { useContext } from 'react' import LoginInfo from './LoginInfo'